barsoom/bankline_csv_import_file/README.md

 Not intended to be a complete implementation.
 We have implemented what we need; feel free to make PRs for further behaviour.

-USER BEWARE: At the time of writing, we have not yet verified that the produced file works.

 ## Usage